-ECC expects developers, both individually and where appropriate working together, to design sustainable infrastructure to complement and focus on sustainable and active modes of travel.
+ECC expects developers, both individually and where appropriate working together, to design sustainable infrastructure to complement and focus on active and sustainable and-active-modes of travel in the first instance.
 The sustainability and the integrity of the highway and transportation network in which it will become an integral part is also an important consideration, as is the need for passenger transport to serve future development sites.
 This will ensure that the long-term impacts of the development on ECC infrastructure are comprehensively dealt with.